- 1 Top 6 Best Sliding Miter Saw

 - Lock & Bevel

-By default, a sliding miter saw is meant to move.
+By default, a sliding miter saw is meant to move (tilt, rotate, bevel left and right).
 But when you’re changing angles, your saw needs to be properly locked into place so that it won’t move while in operation, causing a bad cut.
 Likewise, a bevel is another important feature that lets the saw tilt and rotate to create the desired angle.

 No one wants a power tool that is a chore to use because it struggles to complete basic tasks.
 With a sliding miter saw, you also don’t want to feel like you’re fighting the saw to make cuts.
 The level of power you need is going to be dependent upon the projects you’re attempting to complete and the frequency with which you’ll use this tool.
 However, if you plan to consistently use a sliding miter saw, look for saws that offer at least 15 amps and a rotation speed of 3500RPMs.
 Occasional users and homeowners may not need a saw this powerful.